ktmeaton/plague-phylogeography/narratives/plague-phylogeography_plague150Remote.md

 # [Temporal Signal](https://nextstrain.org/community/ktmeaton/plague-phylogeography/plague150Remote?d=tree&l=clock&m=time)
 While the geographic origins of the spread reconstruction made sense, there are many reasons to be suspicious.
 Accurately modelling these dynamics requires several criteria to be met.
 The most important one being the presence of temporal signal or more plainly, a correlation between how much time has passed and how many mutations have occurred.
 <br/><br/>
-The following plot explores exactly that: by regression of time (date on the X-axis) against mutations (genetic divergence Y-axis).
+The following plot explores exactly that: by the regression of time (date on the X-axis) against mutations (genetic divergence Y-axis).
 The plague samples (coloured dots) are widely dispersed above and below the regression line (black line), a highly undesirable result.
 The finding that some plague strains evolve slower or faster than others is widely known, and it continues to be a thorny problem!

 <!-- This is left-side text 1-->
 # [Time-Scaled Phylogeny](https://nextstrain.org/community/ktmeaton/plague-phylogeography/plague150Remote?d=tree&m=time)